-Students across America have voted and they chose...
+Students across America have voted and they chose ...

 After the election, Channel One News plans to review exit poll results on the issues that were important to the general public to see how those issues compare with the issues the students cared most about.

-"They have to live with the decision that is being made now," said Hunter.
-"Many of them are in high school and they are going to be adults under this presidency so this is really important ...
+"They have to live with the decision that is being made now," Hunter said.
+"Many of them are in high school, and they are going to be adults under this presidency, so this is really important. ...
 I think that's why they really wanted to have their voices heard here."